-Gout is a form of arthritis caused by excessive uric acid in the joint, can also cause Hallux rigidus.
+Gout is a form of arthritis caused by excessive uric acid in the joint, and can also cause Hallux rigidus.

 Treatment for stiff big toe

 Treatment of hallux rigidus is usually conservative, which means without surgery.

 Avoiding painful activities such as walking, running and jumping.
 Instead, substitute swimming or cycling if possible until symptoms settle down.
-This should allow pain and inflammation to reduce and normal movement return.
+This should allow pain and inflammation to reduce and normal movement to return.

 A doctor may prescribe anti-inflammatory medications such as Ibuprofen.
 Always check with a doctor before taking medications as some, such as Ibuprofen should not be taken by asthmatics.

 A doctor may also prescribe a corticosteroid injection.

 Any contributing biomechanical factors such as overpronation should be corrected.
 Physical therapy may be used to try to increase the range of motion at the joint.